Matt Anderson

 Interdisciplinary Studies and Academic Support

 Jilane taught English as a junior high teacher for 23 years.
-She has a BA in English Education and a MEd in Instructional Design.
+She has a BA in English Education, an MEd in Instructional Design, and an EdD in Educational Technology.
 In 2017, she joined the CCD team as a curriculum designer.
 She helped lead the team in the campus Canvas transition.
 She has also helped instructors improve their courses in many departments, including Home and Family, Music, Science, Mathematics, English, and Construction Management.
 Some projects include textbook design/development, course redevelopment, content development, and outcome alignment.

 Juli Bailey